lun-ai/BMLP_active/README.md

 # Boolean matrix logic programming for active learning of gene functions in genome-scale metabolic network models

-This repository contains source code and data for the SWI-Prolog system $BMLP_{active}$, which actively selects data to learn gene function annotations from genome-scale metabolic network models.
+Thank you for visiting the GitHub repository of the SWI-Prolog system $BMLP_{active}$, which actively selects data to learn gene function annotations from genome-scale metabolic network models.

+Here, we explain:

+* How $BMLP_{active}$ works
+* How to use $BMLP_{active}$
+* Which software dependencies are required
+* How to reproduce the results in the paper

 ## Framework

 $BMLP_{active}$ explores the functional genomic hypothesis space by guiding informative experimentation through interpretable logical representation.
-It is based on a general purpose logic programming language SWI-Prolog and accelerated logical inference accommodated by Boolean matrix computation (Boolean Matrix Logic Programming, BMLP). $BMLP_{active}$ takes the advantage of fast computation, logical reasoning and active learning to enable rapid optimisation of metabolic models.
+It is based on a general purpose logic programming language, SWI-Prolog, and accelerated logical inference accommodated by Boolean matrix computation (Boolean Matrix Logic Programming, BMLP). $BMLP_{active}$ takes the advantage of fast computation, logical reasoning and active learning to enable rapid optimisation of metabolic models.

 ![Framework_overview](figs/bmlp_active.png)